Esslingen am Neckar: Migration and Merovingian period

-There are so far no findings from the early period of Alemannic rule in the area, which do exist on the Filder (uplands) nearby.
-There are findings in Rüdern which suggest a rich grave with eastern influence, including, for example, a set of three-winged spear heads.
-The ending "-ingen" indicates a group of people wherein a man named Azzilo, Hezzilo or Hetsilo was landlord and family patriarch played an influential role.
-This means the city's name originally meant: "the peoples of Azzilo".
-This name, for the first time documented in 856 as Ezlinga and 866 as Hetsilinga ended up becoming today's Esslingen.
+There are no known archaeological finds from the early period of Alemannic rule in the area, although such evidence does exist on the nearby Filder uplands.
+Finds from the district of Rüdern, however, point to a richly furnished grave with eastern influences, including, for example, a set of three-winged spearheads.
+The place-name ending "-ingen" indicates a settlement associated with a kinship group led by a man named Azzilo, Hezzilo, or Hetsilo, who likely was a landlord and family patriarch.
+The city’s name, therefore, originally meant "the people and land of Azzilo."
+This name is first documented in 856 as "Ezlinga" and again in 866 as "Hetsilinga", forms that eventually evolved into the modern name Esslingen.

 In the 6th century, the Alemanni were subjugated by the Merovingians under king Clovis I. But they still took over administrative tasks and formed a Duchy in Francia.
 In the 8th century they tried to become sovereign again.
 But the attempt failed near Cannstatt.
 The end of the Alemannian duchy was marked with the Council of Cannstatt.

 In an excavation by Günter Fehring, the remains of the Vitalis-Cella under the church St. Dionysius were uncovered.
 Proof of settlement dates back to the late Merovingian period.
 Even older are the single row graves in Oberesslingen and Sirnau.